JamesCoding888/JavaOCP20221017/README.md

 > Select.java
 - Description:

-		Application of query according to SELECT statement of MySQL <br>
+		Application of query according to SELECT statement of MySQL

 [Continue]
 > Select4ClientDataSource1.java <br>
 - Description:

-		Application of query with combination of external resource from "org.apache.derby.jdbc.ClientDataSource" <br>
+		Application of query with combination of external resource from "org.apache.derby.jdbc.ClientDataSource"

 		Note: Begining of this lesson, we did convert Dynamic Web Project to Maven Project.